Acne Treatments - Oil Pulling

 How to Oil Pull for Acne

-With the oil in your mouth, you suck and pull it through your teeth.
+With the oil in your mouth, proceed to suck and pull it through your teeth.
 The oil moves back and forth from the front of your teeth to behind your teeth and into the back of your mouth.
-Hopefully that makes sense.
-Another way to think of it is, oil pulling is what you would do if you had something stuck between your teeth and used water to try to flush it out, only with your lips tightly sealed.
+Essentially, the oil pulling motion is what you would do if you had something stuck between your teeth and used water to try to flush it out, only with your lips tightly sealed to contain the oil.
+Another way to think of it is to imagine swishing the oil around your mouth to give your teeth and gums a deep massage.

 Really, Toxins?

-It's probably fake though.
-I think the whiteness and frothiness of it comes from squishing the oil around in your mouth while it's being mixed with saliva.
+Honestly, I believe the whiteness and frothiness of the oil comes from squishing the oil around in your mouth while it's being mixed with saliva.
 If you think about it, if you have oil, water, or some other salad dressing ingredients that you shake in a jar, it'll temporarily emulsify and do the same thing.
 I don't really think the whiteness or the frothiness of the pulled oil comes from actual bacteria and toxins, but rather simply from the mixing of oil, air, and saliva.

 Some people claim that if you look at the oil pulling contents under a microscope you'll see all this "live bacteria" but, um, allow me to re-live my teenage years by saying, DUH!
 We all have bacteria in our mouths anyway.
 If you took a cotton swab of the inside of your mouth, you'd still see live bacteria.
 It doesn't take oil pulling to do that.